Netherlands in the Eurovision Song Contest 2019

-The Netherlands participated in and won the Eurovision Song Contest 2019 with the song "Arcade" written by Duncan Laurence, Joel Sjöö, Wouter Hardy and Will Knox.
-The song was performed by Duncan Laurence, who was internally selected by the Dutch broadcaster AVROTROS to represent the Netherlands at the 2019 contest in Tel Aviv, Israel.
+The Netherlands was represented at the Eurovision Song Contest 2019 with the song "Arcade", written by Duncan Laurence, Joel Sjöö, Wouter Hardy, and Will Knox, and performed by Laurence himself.
+The Dutch participating broadcaster, AVROTROS, internally selected its entry for the contest.
 Laurence's appointment as the Dutch representative was announced on 21 January 2019, while the song, "Arcade", was presented to the public on 7 March 2019.